 Not too long after, my first child was born and the chasm grew.
 What was okay for me was not okay for my son; it forced me to look at who I was.
 As owner of my own business, my desire to succeed challenged me to re-examine my notions about race.
 But it wasn’t until my wife left with our second son that I met with the full consequence of my choices.
 At 21 years old, I lost my business, my home, and my family.
 I hit rock bottom.

 I am thankful for that now because it woke me up.
 I left the movement and began the painstaking process of rebuilding my life.
 All the small kindnesses shown me from strangers had taken root and I found the courage to live with integrity and love.
 I earned a degree in International Business and Relations from DePaul University, began my own global record label and artist development firm, and was appointed a member of the Chicago Grammy Rock Music Committee.
 In 2010 and 2011, I was nominated for three regional Emmy Awards for my role as Executive Producer of JBTV, one of America’s longest running, nationally broadcast music television programs.
 More recently I held post as Adjunct Professor at Tribeca Flashpoint Academy, as well as the Community Partnerships Manager at Threadless, a company that combines a thriving online art community with a highly successful e-commerce business model.
 Additionally, I contributed to Google Chairman Eric Schmidt and Jared Cohen's New York Times Best Seller, The New Digital Age, and have just completed my autobiographical manuscript, Romantic Violence: Memoirs of an American Skinhead.

-In 2009, I co-founded Life After Hate, a non-profit organization and consultancy dedicated to promoting peace, diversity, character development, and basic human goodness.
+Most important of all, in 2010 I co-founded Life After Hate, a personal outreach organization dedicated to promoting peace, diversity, character development, and basic human goodness.